 - Pure Mathematics

-- Discrete Mathematics, which develops the ideas used in modern technology
+- Decision Mathematics, which develops the ideas used in modern technology

 - Mechanics, which looks at the study of moving objects